badcodernocookie/Fatal-error-Call-to-a-member-function-prepare-on-null/README.md

 To run the Docker image, simply execute the `run.sh` script.

-Once it's running, execute the SQL in `people.sql` file in the database and then you'll be ready to interract with the example PHP files.
+Once it's running, execute the SQL in `people.sql` file in the database and then change the credentials in each of the PHP files.
+The username "admin" will always be the same, but the password will be different.
+The password can be found in the standard output of the Docker container once it's finished booting.

 For an in-depth look at how to reproduce and fix the "Fatal error: Call to a member function prepare() on null" error and a walk-through of this code,